-- salt and pepper
+- 1 tsp salt and pepper to taste

 - 2 tbs Dijon mustard I used El Diablo Steakhouse

-- 1/2 cup chopped walnuts
+- 1/2 cup walnuts chopped

-- few fresh thyme sprigs
+- thyme fresh sprigs are best

-- 2 medium shallots sliced
+- 2 shallots sliced and chopped to mince

 - 1 1/2 cup cherry tomatoes sliced in half

-- 4 teas olive oil
+- 4 tsp olive oil